vinceimbat/vinceimbat/content/there is no destiny.md

 ---
-title: "There is no destiny"
+title: There is no destiny
-date: "2021-09-02"
+date: 2021-09-02
-aliases: "The-universe-has-no-predetermined-destiny-for-each-of-us"
+aliases:
+  - The-universe-has-no-predetermined-destiny-for-each-of-us
+  - thoughts/there-is-no-destiny
 tags:
+  - thoughts
-- "seedlings"
+  - seedlings
-sr-due: 2022-11-25
+sr-due: 2026-08-31
-sr-interval: 3
+sr-interval: 770
 sr-ease: 252
 ---
-The reason why there is no destiny is because, we seem to have [[Free will]]—that is, the ability to determine our own actions.
+The reason why there is no destiny is because, we seem to have [[free will]]—that is, the ability to determine our own actions.

 For me, the thought that there is no universal, absolute, natural purpose arising from the universe with which I "ought" to comply with is liberating.

-That means [[thoughts/we create our individual purpose]].
+That means [[we create our individual purpose]].
 I don't have to follow a set of rules written on unearthed decaying papyrus.

 I make my own rules.